shkolnick-kun/bugurtos/GettingStartedEN.md

 ####What is process priority?
 A process priority is metric of level of a process importance.
-More ipmortant processes must get their time earlier than less important.
+More important processes must get their time earlier than less important.
 In BuguRTOS zero is the highest priority and lowest priority is PROC_PRIO_LOWEST.

 ####What is process time slice?
-A process time slice is amount of time when process can run without being stoped or moved to expired process list.
+A process time slice is amount of time when process can run without being stopped or moved to expired process list.
 Time slices are used to share CPU time between processes in needed proportions and to guarantee, that ready processes of at least highest priority will get their CPU time.

 ###Process synchronization primitives.
 During development process people encounter process synchronization problems.
-Processes must be synchtonized on time, events or common data access.
+Processes must be synchronized on time, events or common data access.
-BuguRTOS and its **generic** lib provide some synchrinization primitives.
+BuguRTOS and its **generic** lib provide some synchronization primitives.

 ####BuguRTOS kernel primitives.
 BuguRTOS kernel provides three types of primitives, described below.